shun-liang/hnhiringtrend/README.md

 ## To do
 * Data visualization
+* Handle aliases of technologies (such as JS for JavaScript)
 * Index posts by time
 * Work with all HN hiring posts
 * Location information